 theEMPLOYEEapp's Tips for Working from Home

 The great remote work debate is actively being had at most organizations.
-While we primarily focus on frontline workers who never get this privilege, we think it’s important to address the challenges of working from home, why WFH or hybrid-work models should be embraced, and how you can navigate communicating with frontline, remote, hybrid, and in-office employees.
+While we primarily focus on frontline workers—who never get this privilege—we still think it’s important to address the challenges of working from home, why WFH or hybrid-work models should be embraced, and how you can navigate communicating with frontline, remote, hybrid, and in-office employees.